isabelgormley/main/w1d4/lessons/github.md

 - Pulling
 	Updating from a repo
-	`git pull origin master` note that master is the branch name and origin is the more name
+	`git pull origin master` note that master is the branch name and origin is the remote name

 - Forking
 	Creating a remote github version of repo